 A Guide to Using University Unions Facilities: Guide to planning a student organization event.

-OSAC Selection Information 2013-2014
+OSAC Selection Information

+Every year, a list of student organizations that have tentatively been approved for office space will be posted here.
 Decisions of a facility's Office Space Allocation Committee may be appealed to an Appeals Committee.
-The link to the appeals form is:

 Grounds for appeal shall be limited to non-allocation of office space by a student organization that believes it otherwise properly followed office space allocation procedures, or an administrative or procedural oversight that may have affected the office space allocation outcome.